 For instance, did they just lead a presentation with their team?
 Have them share that experience to advertise their leadership skills; at the same time, their peers can see the leadership opportunities your company offers.

-Here’s an example from a LinkedIn employee the hashtag LinkedInlife
+Here’s an example from a LinkedIn

 Or the next time your company is launching a new product or service, consider letting employees be the first to break the news.
 As news breakers, not only are they “in the know,” they are also viewed as thought leaders and experts.